KoolTeck/robofwnds-clone/README.md

 ## Roobofrnds
-A built from srcratch using react and a tutorial from @Anagaie
+A app built from srcratch using react and a tutorial from @Anagaie